Aveiro Portugal Travel Guide

 Awareness is increasing in Portugal for gluten-free and other allergen-aware dining.
 Good to talk your dietary needs clearly.

 "Eu sou vegetariano/vegetariana."
-(I am vegetarian)
+(I follow a vegetarian diet)

 "Eu sou vegan."
 (I am vegan)